Blendify/blender-manual/blender_docs/manual/compositing/types/filter/dilate_erode.rst

    Step, Threshold, Distance, Feather
 Distance
    The Distance is the filter radius.
-   A *positive* value of Distance dilate (expands) the influence of a pixel on its surrounding pixels.
+   A *positive* value of Distance dilates (expands) the influence of a pixel on its surrounding pixels.
    A *negative* value erodes (shrinks) its influence.